suneeta-mall/suneeta-mall.github.io/_posts/2021-12-31-data-in-deep-learning.md

 date: 2021-12-31
 ---

 The energy and excitement in machine learning and deep learning communities are infectious these days.
-So many groundbreaking advances are happening in this area but I have often found myself wondering why the only thing that makes it all shine - yes I am talking about the dark horse of deep learning _" the data"_ is so underappreciated.
+So many groundbreaking advances are happening in this area but I have often found myself wondering why the only thing that makes it all shine - yes I am talking about the dark horse of deep learning _the_ _data_ is so underappreciated.
 The last few years of DL research have given me much joy and excitement and I carry hope now that going forward we can see some exciting progress in this space that explore advances in deep learning in conjunction with data!
 In this article, I summarise some of the recent developments in the deep learning space that I have been blown away by.

 Table of content of this article:
 - [The dark horse of deep learning: data](#the-dark-horse-of-deep-learning--data)